Human Resource Management Challenges in the 21st Century

 Final Thought

 Most of the challenges facing human resource management in the 21st Century are associated with significant changes in business models and operations.
-However, HR leaders and teams have the power, knowledge, skills, and tools to redefine how they face these challenges and variables that influence HR management.
+However, HR leaders and teams have the power, knowledge, skills, and tools to redefine how they face these challenges and variables that influence human resources management.

-Notably, technology is one of the most excellent tools HR departments should embrace to help them address various challenges related to recruitment, performance metrics, automated leave management, employee management, record management, employee engagement, etc.
+Notably, technology is one of the greatest tools HR departments should embrace to help them address various challenges related to recruitment, performance management, automated leave management, employee management, record management, employee engagement, etc.